globalsmile/Twitter-Sentiment-Analysis/README.md

 As shown by [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deducted that:

-- The most active user of the #NG30DaysOfLearning is the Oyinbooke
+- The most active user of the #NG30DaysOfLearning is [theoyinbooke](https://techcommunity.microsoft.com/t5/user/viewprofilepage/user-id/1379718)
 - The most mentioned tool is Github

 ---